Practice Hub

 Your EI profile mapped against Vista-style sales, customer success, and account management roles.

-No signup.
 Your first full simulation is anonymous.

 Three sample Emotify items with interpretations